jelkuweiss/many-ion-saha-equation/README.md

 This equation can be used to compare the ratios of the multiple ionisation levels of given elements.

 The goal of this repository is to provide a python solver for the Saha equation that can take a state (total densities of the elements as well as the temperature of the system) and return the exact densities of each ionised state of these elements.

+# Unit Convention
+Given that the code will be mainly used for solar studies, the input data will be assumed to be in CGS units (cm-g-s).
+The code will then convert it into natural units (hbar = c = kb = 1).
+It is important to stick to these units because some of the computations include mass which is provided in the code dictionary in natural units.

+Here are some shortcuts to convert:

+1eV = 1.78e-33 g ; 1eV^-1 = 1.97e-5 cm

+1g = 0.5618e33 eV ; 1cm = 0.5076e5 eV^-1

 # Usage
 ### Default
 #### Input: